DNA barcoding: Species identification and taxonomic assignment

 The taxonomic assignment of the OTUs to species is achieved by matching of sequences to reference libraries.
 The Basic Local Alignment Search Tool (BLAST) is commonly used to identify regions of similarity between sequences by comparing sequence reads from the sample to sequences in reference databases.
 If the reference database contains sequences of the relevant species, then the sample sequences can be identified to species level.
 If a sequence cannot be matched to an existing reference library entry, DNA barcoding can be used to create a new entry.

 In some cases, due to the incompleteness of reference databases, identification can only be achieved at higher taxonomic levels, such as assignment to a family or class.
 In some organism groups such as bacteria, taxonomic assignment to species level is often not possible.
 In such cases, a sample may be assigned to a particular operational taxonomic unit (OTU).

+In some cases, specimens with identical (COI) DNA barcodes clearly belong to different species, e.g. species of the fish genus Chromis.

 Applications

-Applications of DNA barcoding include identification of new species, safety assessment of food, identification and assessment of cryptic species, detection of alien species, identification of endangered and threatened species, linking egg and larval stages to adult species, securing intellectual property rights for bioresources, framing global management plans for conservation strategies and elucidate feeding niches.
+Applications of DNA barcoding include identification of new species, safety assessment of food, identification and assessment of cryptic species, detection of alien species, identification of endangered and threatened species, linking egg and larval stages to adult species, securing intellectual property rights for bioresources, framing global management plans for conservation strategies, elucidate feeding niches, and forensic science.
 DNA barcode markers can be applied to address basic questions in systematics, ecology, evolutionary biology and conservation, including community assembly, species interaction networks, taxonomic discovery, and assessing priority areas for environmental protection.